Social Media Advantages and Disadvantages Essay

 (Pragmatic Versus Normative)

 Long versus short-term orientation is a crucial dimension of the Geert Hofstede theory that categorizes society based on pragmatic and normative actions.
 Michael Harris Bond added this dimension in 1988.
-It assists to measures the tendency of long-term or short-term results.
+It assists in measuring the tendency of long-term or short-term results.
 It also describes how people deal with the past, present, and future.

 Long Term Orientation

 People in long-term orientation are focused on the future and consider it more valuable than the past.
-They tend to spend huge time to achieve long-term results.
+They tend to spend a lot of time to achieve long-term results.
 The members of the long-term orientated society are practical, modest, and more careful.
 They also encourage others to utilize time and money properly to achieve the goal.

 Examples of Long Term Orientation Countries